 Except that I wasn’t.

-In a year when book sales started to nose-dive, Half-truths and White Lies sold reasonably well.
+In a year when book sales took a nose-dive, Half-truths and White Lies sold reasonably well.
 Told that my publicity would be taken care of, I did what I had always done.
 I wrote.

 My big reality check came in late 2009.
-Transworld turned down my next novel (an early draft of what has since become A Funeral for an Owl.)
+Transworld turned down my next novel (what has since become A Funeral for an Owl.)
 It was beautifully written, they said, but it wasn’t women’s fiction.
 I hadn’t realised the implications of being published under their Black Swan label.
 I’d been pigeon-holed – and my work didn’t fit.

 But you continued to pursue a traditional publishing deal?

 At the time, self-publishing was in its infancy.
 I paid good money to be told that no serious author should consider it.
 By 2012, I was touting three novels around the market.
 Believe me, this isn’t a position you want to be in.
 On the bright side, rejection letters were more flattering.
 Now they read, ‘It’s not for us, but with your credentials we feel sure that you’ll be snapped up.’
-I began to feel like the lady character in Michael Chabon’s Wonder Boys who comes back to a writing conference held on a university campus year after year with a slightly different version of the same novel.
-A novel which continues to be rejected, albeit for slightly different reasons.
+I began to feel like the lady character in Michael Chabon’s Wonder Boys who goes to the same writing conference year after year with a slightly different version of her novel, and each year it is rejected for a slightly different reason.

 That same year, I attended two conferences.
 The first was given by Writers’ Workshop who offered the opportunity to submit my opening chapter for critique by a professional which would be discussed on the day.
 There was also the opportunity to pitch your work ‘live’ to a panel of agents in front of an audience.

 On the face of it, the critique seemed to be the less harsh of the two options, but people came out of the room ashen-faced and with their manuscripts covered in red ink.
-I offered a shoulder to cry on while I waited my turn.
+I offered a shoulder to cry on while waiting my turn.
 When at last I took my place at the table there were no red marks on my manuscript.
 I had submitted the opening chapter of These Fragile Things, my least commercial novel to date.
 “You didn’t like it,” I said.
 “No,” I was told by the editor.
 “I loved it.”
 I burst into tears on the poor woman, but for all the right reasons.
-Her advice was not to change a single word of the manuscript, but my enquiry letter needed work.
+Her advice was not to change a single word, but that my enquiry letter needed work.